-Adenomyosis is a condition that involves the movement (encroachment) of endometrial tissues, which normally line the uterus, into the muscles of the uterus.
-This causes thickening of the uterine walls, which can cause heavy or longer-than-usual menstrual bleeding as well as pain during the menstrual cycle or intercourse.
+Adenomyosis is a condition that involves the movement, or encroachment, of the tissue that lines the uterus (endometrial tissue) into the muscles of the uterus.
+This causes thickening of the uterine walls.
+It may lead to heavy or longer-than-usual menstrual bleeding as well as pain during your menstrual cycle or intercourse.

 The exact cause of this condition is unknown.
-However, it is prevalent in women with increased levels of estrogen, and usually disappears after menopause (12 months after a woman’s final menstrual period), when estrogen levels decline.
+However, it’s more common in women with increased levels of estrogen.
+Adenomyosis usually disappears after menopause (12 months after a woman’s final menstrual period).
+This is when estrogen levels decline.

-- extra tissues distributed within the uterine wall before birth that grow during adulthood
+- extra tissues in the uterine wall present before birth that grow during adulthood

-- invasive growth of abnormal tissues (also called adenomyoma) from endometrial cells pushing themselves into the uterine muscle, perhaps due to an incision made in the uterus (as occurs during a cesarean delivery)
+- invasive growth of abnormal tissues (called adenomyoma) from endometrial cells pushing themselves into the uterine muscle — this may be due to an incision made in the uterus during surgery (such as during a cesarean delivery)

-- stem cells occupying the uterine muscle wall
+- stem cells in the uterine muscle wall

-- uterine inflammation that occurs after childbirth, which may break the usual boundaries of the cells that line the uterus
+- uterine inflammation that occurs after childbirth — this may break the usual boundaries of the cells that line the uterus

-While the exact cause of adenomyosis is unknown, there are factors that put women at greater risk for the condition.
+The exact cause of adenomyosis is unknown.
+However, there are factors that put women at greater risk for the condition.
 These include:

 - being in your 40s or 50s (before menopause)